IgorTo/igorto.github.io/index.md

 # About me
-My research is focused on analyzing and developing numerical algorithms for solving partial differential equations that find applications in continental ice sheet modeling.
+My research is focused on analyzing and developing numerical algorithms for solving partial differential equations that find applications in fluid mechanics and biomechanics.

-I hold a Ph.D. degree in Scientific Computing with specialization in Numerical Analysis from Uppsala University, Sweden.
+Between years 2023 and 2025 I was a postdoctoral researcher at Department of Mathematics, Stockholm University.

 I previously held a position in industry where I worked as Senior Software and Algorithm developer at Qamcom Research and Technology.